"Pink Martini, Tom Waits, Amy Winehouse and Kate Bush walk into a ... festival"

 Kate's life was then hit by tragedy with the sudden loss of her brother, an up and coming singer-songwriter and multi-instrumentalist, in a tragic accident.
 Shaken by her brother’s untimely passing, Kate decided that life is too short to 'muck around' and did what she had always wanted to do, taking all the music that set her soul on fire to start writing her own.
 With her eclectic jazzy, gypsy, Latin sound, Kate is currently being described as a ‘Latin Amy Winehouse meets a Gypsy Kate Bush’.

-Gigs include: Green Note, BTL Jazz, Jazz Verse Jukebox at Hoxton Hall, Toulouse Lautrec, Spice of Life, Water Rats, The Boisdale (Finalist in the Battle of the Bands 2014) Ronnie Scott’s, Half Moon Putney, Pizza Express, The RARE Jazz Festival and The Brentwood Festival on the bill with UB40.
+Gigs include: The Bulls Head, Green Note, BTL Jazz, Jazz Verse Jukebox at Hoxton Hall, Toulouse Lautrec, Spice of Life, Water Rats, The Boisdale (Finalist in the Battle of the Bands 2014) Ronnie Scott’s, Half Moon Putney, Pizza Express, The RARE Jazz Festival and The Brentwood Festival on the bill with UB40.

 This year (2019) Kate was supported by Music Gateway to attend the MIDEM music conference in Cannes, France.
 Read Interview